 Another example of a very simple email that can go a long way.
 It’s a great way of gathering feedback and making your readers feel appreciated.

 - Pick the right email address.
 Want to give your customers some extra touch?
 Medium asks its customers to reach out to [email protected] in case of any issues.
-You’ve got to admit it sounds better than [email protected] or [email protected] and requires nearly no effort on your end.
+You’ve got to admit it sounds better than support@ or sales@ and requires nearly no effort on your end.